Servus: Usage

 Use of this expression is roughly coincident with the boundaries of the former Austro-Hungarian Empire.
 It is especially popular in Austria, Hungary, Slovakia, Romania (mostly in Transylvania), as well as in southern parts of Germany (Bavaria, Baden-Württemberg, Palatinate, middle and southern Hesse), northern Croatia, eastern Slovenia (mostly in Slovenian Styria), and western Ukraine.
-It may be rarely used in Czech Republic and Poland (where it is considered an archaism, not used in common speech).
+It may be rarely used in the Czech Republic and Poland (where it is considered an archaism, not used in common speech).
 The word may be used as a greeting, a parting salutation, or as both, depending on the region and context.

 Despite its formal origins, servus is now used as an informal greeting in Bavaria, Baden-Württemberg, Austria, Südtirol, Slovenia, Hungary, and Romania.
 In Hungarian, several shortened versions of szervusz remain popular, like szevasz, szeva, szia, and szió.